top of page

 image_edited.jpg

 Unwitting enablers early on included several longtime annual workshop retreat event organizers.
-It seemed perhaps they'd loved the place more for being their own money generator, regardless of the owners' detouring intentions for it.
-It struck some that they appeared either indifferent to, or in denial of, how restrictive and oppressive the operation's seismic shift was to the place's legion fans, the very ones who'd largely driven its level of operation through the roof in recent decades.
+It could seem perhaps they loved the place more for being their own money generator, disregarding the owners' obvious betrayal intentions.
+It struck some they appeared either indifferent to (or perhaps in denial of) how restrictive and oppressive the operation's seismic shift was to the place's legion fans, the very ones who'd driven its level of operation through the roof in recent decades.

-Similarly, some visitors had gotten so hooked on the place they seemed willing to suffer the new restrictions if it meant maybe getting one more long-accustomed mineral water fix.
-They were determined not to let such things keep them from spending more time with a dear old friend now in even more dire straits.
-With a cynical, "Sure it sucks, but what can you do? -- management will NEVER get it right" attitude, they suffered the new slings and arrows...or, again, went into denial, driving from mind the fact that through continued patronage -- even if just once a year -- they were effectively helping the public-indifferent occupational forces tighten their stranglehold over the realm.
+Similarly, some visitors were so hooked on the place that they seemed willing to endure the squirrelly new regime IF it meant getting another long-accustomed bath and sauna fix.
+They were determined not to let such things keep them from spending more time with their dear old friend, now in such dire straits.
+With a cynical, "Sure it sucks, but what can you do? -- management will NEVER get it right" attitude, they suffered the new slings and arrows...or, again, went into denial, driving from mind the fact that through continued patronage -- even if dropping coin there just once a year -- they were effectively helping private-minded occupational forces tighten their stranglehold over the one-time public-friendly healing realm.

 Covered bridge walkway to Stewart Springs bathhouse (before a car bridge was built)

-Some wondered how long everyday people might still be welcomed at the place, such as it was, especially once the hundred-year-old bathhouse spa service suddenly vanished into thin air...
+Many wondered how long everyday people might still be welcome at the place, such as it was, especially when in 2020 the bathhouse's century-old spa service tradition vanished into thin air...

-...which brought up yet another dismal rumor: that some long-range plan was afoot to eventually close the gates to the public outright.
-Maybe only after years of suffering them to help finance the changes -- and perhaps give time for people to get so disenchanted with the place that they no longer cared what the hell they did with it.
+...which brought up yet another dismal rumor: that some long-range plan was afoot to close the gates to the public outright.
+Maybe only after years of suffering them to help finance the changes -- and perhaps give people time to get so disenchanted with the place they'd no longer care what the hell they did with it.

-In this scenario (which, as of late 2023, has, alas, essentially come to pass), obviously no one would have a chance to even try to still enjoy, let alone gripe about, the place.
-It would become exclusively for private use by the 'owners' to enjoy themselves, hold Pneuma workshop courses, retreats and intensives, and host related international social gatherings, workshop classes, intensives, maybe embark on one of their oft-rumored ayahuasca trips (while at the same time reportedly eschewing cannabis use)...
+In this scenario (which, as of late 2023, has, alas, essentially come to pass), obviously no one would even have a chance to try still enjoying the place, let alone gripe about it.
+It's essentially become exclusively for private use only by the 'owners' to enjoy, hold Pneuma workshop courses, retreats and intensives in, and host related international social gatherings, workshop classes, intensives, maybe embark on one of their oft-rumored ayahuasca ceremonial journeys (while at the same time reportedly condemning cannabis use)...

 image.jpg

-...maybe, again, allowing in a few select outside workshops, those who could stomach, maybe even embrace, the rock-ribbed, buttoned-down regime to help cover insurance, management, utilities -- and the place's new, sky-high annual county property taxes.
+...maybe, again, allowing in a few select outside workshops who can stomach, maybe even embrace, the rock-ribbed, buttoned-down regime to help cover insurance, management, utilities -- and the place's new, sky-high annual county property taxes.

 Based at roughly 1% of the 2016 sale price ($US 2.6 million), it's now about $28,000 a year.

-That's over $500 a week, or $77. every day of the year.
-Like feeding a parking meter thirteen quarters every hour around the clock to keep the county from towing the place away for tax default (again, as it first happened in the early '80s). history
+That's over $500 a week, or $77. every day of the year, like having to feed the parking meter thirteen quarters an hour around the clock to keep the county from towing the place away for tax default (again, as it first happened in the early '80s, when Foggy snagged it). history

-Is it any wonder they reportedly filed for bankruptcy protection early on from creditors, maybe employing the age-old corporate trick of having set up a separate legal offshoot entity whose debts the mother corporation couldn't be held legally liable for or its deep pockets tapped to make things right?
+Is it any wonder they reportedly filed for bankruptcy protection early on from creditors, if true employing the age-old corporate trick of having set up a separate legal offshoot entity whose debts the mother corporation can't be held legally liable for or its deep pockets tapped to make things right?

 part 3